nitrado/terraform-provider-ec/docs/resources/formation_vessel.md

 Optional:

 - `container_port` (Number) ContainerPort is the port that is being opened on the specified container's process.
+- `protection_protocol` (Block List, Max: 1) ProtectionProtocol is the optional name of the protection protocol being used. (see [below for nested schema](#nestedblock--spec--template--spec--containers--ports--protection_protocol))
 - `protocol` (String) Protocol is the network protocol being used.
 Defaults to UDP.
 TCP and TCPUDP are other options.

+<a id="nestedblock--spec--template--spec--containers--ports--protection_protocol"></a>
+### Nested Schema for `spec.template.spec.containers.ports.protection_protocol`

+Required:

+- `value` (String) ProtectionProtocol is the optional name of the protection protocol being used.

 <a id="nestedblock--spec--template--spec--containers--resources"></a>